forsaken-threads/get-hooked/README.md

 ### What else can it do?

 At the moment, not much.
-In theory, one could add Event Receivers to respond to other event types.
+In theory, one could add **Event Receivers** to respond to other event types.
 I am totally for doing that if somebody really wants one.
-The only other receiver I have written is `DeployOnMerge` which works a lot like `DeployOnPush`.
-If you want a tad more control over, say, a GitLab-Slack integration, you could totally write a handful of receivers and do whatever you wanted.
+The only other receiver I have written is [`DeployOnMerge`](./src/DeployOnMerge.php) which works a lot like [`DeployOnPush`](./src/DeployOnPush.php) in the example above.
+If you want a tad more control over, say, a *GitLab* => *Slack* integration, you could totally write a handful of receivers and do whatever you wanted.
 If they have broad enough appeal, I could list them here, or even include them in the repo.
 That's what open source is all about, anyway, isn't it?
 Sharing solutions.

 ### For more info

-If you want to take a deeper dive, you can check out Event Receivers in depth [here](EventReceivers.md).
-Or have a look at the SAMI docs [here](http://get-hooked.forsaken-threads.com).
+If you want to take a deeper dive, you can check out **Event Receivers** in depth [here](EventReceivers.md).
+You can also see a bit more about the `DeployOnPush` and `DeployOnMerge` receivers [here](DeployReceivers.md), or have a look at the SAMI docs [here](http://get-hooked.forsaken-threads.com).